Kylie Jenner Stars In Sweet Childhood Photos As She Celebrates 23rd Birthday

 Of course, Kris wasn’t the only Kardashian-Jenner to mark Kylie’s special day on social media.

 Khloe Kardashian also raided the family photo album to share a series of gorgeous childhood photos on Instagram, including one of her baby sister grinning in an adorable bunny costume.
-Another image in the gallery showed a teenage Khloe asleep on the sofa with an infant Kylie laying in her arms.
+Another picture in the gallery showed a teenage Khloe asleep on the sofa with an infant Kylie lying in her arms.

 “How is my baby girl 23?! seriously how?
 But oh my goodness hasn’t this been the most spectacular 23 years?!
 We have the best memories and yet we still have so much life to live!!
 What an exciting thought!
-This is just the beginning [sic],” she wrote in the caption.
+This is just the beginning,” she wrote in the caption.
 “Being your sister is one of the greatest blessings life has given me.
 You have a heart of solid gold.
 You leave everybody better after meeting them.”

-On Sunday, the young mom showed off some eye-catching early birthday gifts on her Instagram Stories.
+On Sunday, the young mom showed off some eye-catching early birthday gifts on her Instagram stories.
 The videos — shot at her extravagant home — included a huge ball of sunflowers and gigantic pink letters that spelled out “HBD Kylie” positioned by her pool.

 Kylie’s birthday comes after a controversial few days for the cosmetics maven.
-As The Inquisitr reported, she faced a backlash for a recent cameo in Cardi B’s ‘WAP’ music video, as some fans accused her of cultural appropriation and called for producers to cut her appearance.
+As The Inquisitr reported, she faced backlash for a recent cameo in Cardi B’s “WAP” music video, as some fans accused her of cultural appropriation and called for producers to cut her appearance.